bsweger/pyprefab/CONTRIBUTING.md

 - Your change is covered by tests, if applicable
 - Project documentation is updated, if applicable
-- All tests pass (`uv run pytest`)
-- All pre-commit checks are successful
+- All nox checks pass: `uv run nox --tags checks`
-(these checks will run automatically as you make commits)
 - The `[Unreleased]` section of [CHANGELOG.md](CHANGELOG.md) contains a description of your change.